 In the summer, Nuremberg is around the same temperature as Cologne.
-Typically, the summer temperatures in Nuremberg in July are around 20°C (68°F), and Cologne is about 19°C (66°F).
+Typically, the summer temperatures in Nuremberg in July average around 20°C (68°F), and Cologne averages at about 19°C (66°F).

 The sun comes out a lot this time of the year in Nuremberg.
 Nuremberg usually receives more sunshine than Cologne during summer.
 Nuremberg gets 236 hours of sunny skies, while Cologne receives 184 hours of full sun in the summer.